geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

 Advanced settings: Local cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These settings are intended for advanced users who wish to run the IMI
+These settings are intended for advanced users who wish to (:doc:`run
-on a local cluster.
+the IMI on a local cluster<../advanced/local-cluster.rst>`).

 .. list-table::
    :widths: 30, 70